Rolisteam/DiceParser/HelpMe.md

 ## Irc and Chat

-Please, remember it is important to preffix all you command by `!`.
+Please, remember it is important to prefix all you command by `!`.
 This will allow the system to identify your command.
 To clarify the documentation, the `!` is not repeated before all commands.

 ## How to roll a die